uniba-mi/quare/README.md

 ### Quantitative Evaluation
 On February 28, 2024, a quantitative evaluation was performed with trending GitHub repositories and repositories that are expected to be FAIR.
-You find the source code in the file [quantitative_evaluation.py](./backend/quantitative_evaluation.py).
 The resulting files are located in the folder [quantitative_evaluation](./backend/data/quantitative_evaluation/).
+If you want to run the quantitative evaluation, execute [quantitative_evaluation.py](./backend/quantitative_evaluation.py) in the working directory [backend](./backend/).

 ## Citation
 If you use this software, please cite it as below: